reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 ..
 ```

-There's a lot of information here that you'll be able use after some experience.
+There's a lot of information here that you'll be able use with some experience.
 For now, we'll choose to focus on the most important parts:

 * Line 7 states an attempt to prove that the balance at the end of the program is zero.
 This is important because a balance left at the end of a program will result in tokens being sealed in the [contract](https://docs.reach.sh/ref-model.html#%28tech._contract%29) forever.
 * Lines 10 - 20: Describe values that will cause the theorem to fail.
 * Lines 23 - 31: Detailed the theorem that failed.

 The [automatic verficiations](https://docs.reach.sh/guide-assert.html) help Reach programmers by protecting them from entire categories of errors.

+## Assertions

 Now, let's add an [assert](https://docs.reach.sh/ref-model.html#%28tech._assert%29)ion that rejects a dishonest Bob.
 We'll rewind our code to the end of the Bets and Wagers section.
 In this version Bob is still honest.
 To help keep Bob honest, we'll add a single line after Alice publishes, but before Bob's [local step](https://docs.reach.sh/ref-model.html#%28tech._local._step%29):